Nightlife is certainly not boring in Singapore with many supper spots and ice cream shops opening till late.

 There were different textures in a bowl, from the soft and chewy mango cubes, to the smooth Ai-yu jelly, firmer fruit pearls and crushed ice.

 The mango cubes were sweet, whereas the jelly was lightly infused with lemongrass without overpowering the taste.
+Not the best around, but good supper dessert place.

 For the durian lovers, four durian desserts and snacks namely Durian Sago ($6.90), Nyonya Green Bean Soup with Durian ($6.90), D24 Durian Mousse ($6.90), Musang King Durian, Fried Durian with Yam ($6.90), Golden Fried Durian ($6.90) Mousse ($9.90) can be found here.